 Are you interested in getting the book(s)?
 Visit this site: E-book and Paperback of both books on Amazon.
-The e-books are only $.99 each.
-Actual books are only $3.99 and $5.99.
+The e-books are $.99 each.
+The actual books are $3.99 and $5.99.

 (Excerpts from each book are below.)